 On ingredient quality

-When it comes to CBD quality, there are two main phrases to remember: “CO2 extraction” and “third party testing.”
+When it comes to CBD quality, there are three main phrases to remember: “CO2 extraction,” “third party testing,” and “full spectrum.”

 Let’s start with CO2 extraction.
 Basically, there are two primary ways to extract CBD from the hemp plant and CO2 extraction is the healthier option.
 It’s also more expensive so you’ll see those benefits reflected on the price tag.
 You usually won’t have to hunt for information on CO2 extraction as companies that employ that method tend to tout it.